yinxing2008/viewPagerDemos/viewPagerDemo/README.md

-# ViewPager demo
+# ViewPager demos

 1. withFragment
-Basic viewPager demo with fragment
+ViewPager demo with fragment
-2. withoutFragment
+2. withFragmentAsView
-Basic viewPager demo without fragment
+Wrap viewPager as a single view.
+3. withPagerAdapter
+ViewPager demo with pagerAdapter(no fragment)
+4. withPagerAdapterAsView
+Wrap viewPager as a single view(with pagerAdapter).